albaintor/integration-lgtv/README.md

 Using [AioWebOSTV](https://github.com/home-assistant-libs/aiowebostv)
 and [uc-integration-api](https://github.com/aitatoi/integration-python-library)

 The driver discovers LG TVs on the network.
-A media player entity is exposed to the core.
+A media player, a remote entity and several sensors entities are exposed to the core.

 Supported attributes:
 - State (on, off, playing, paused, unknown)